vigetlabs/microcosm/CONTRIBUTING.md

 - 2 spaces for indentation (no tabs)
 - Prefer ' over ", use string interpolation
 - 80 character line length

-### Testing

-Additionally, we aspire for 100% code coverage.
-However 100% code coverage is not a foolproof indicator of good testing.
-Tests that cover as much surface area as possible (for the sake of coverage) should be avoided.
-This is a much softer measure than a style guide, and will fall to code review for enforcement.

 ### Reviews